Significant indirect tax developments at a glance

 - services provided by non-profit organizations

-- turnovers from sales of goods, work, services associated with medical and veterinary activities, the list of which is approved by the Government.
+- turnover from sales of goods, work, services associated with medical and veterinary activities, the list of which is approved by the Government

-- import of certain assets, the list of which is approved by the Government, etc.
+- the import of certain assets, the list of which is approved by the Government, etc.